-- 1. The appropriate PVC one-step cement must be used. - 2.
+- 1. The joining surfaces must be softened and made semi-fluid. - 2.
 Sufficient cement must be applied to fill the gap between pipe and fittings. - 3.
-Assembly of pipe and fittings must be made while the surfaces are still wet and fluid. - Joint strength will develop as the cement cures.
+Assembly of pipe and fittings must be made while the surfaces are still wet and fluid.
+Joint strength will develop as the cement cures.
 In the tight part of the joint, surfaces tend to fuse together; in the loose part, the cement bonds to both surfaces.